-Frankly, your brother doesn’t sound like he knows what he’s talking about.
+Frankly, it sounds like your brother doesn’t know what he’s talking about.

-While there are benefits that senior citizens in Maryland enjoy when they file their state income taxes — including certain types of income reductions and special tax exceptions for specific senior citizen benefits — the state tax rate is based on reported income level, not the filer’s age.
+While senior citizens in Maryland do enjoy certain benefits with their state income taxes — including certain types of income reductions and special tax exemptions — the state tax rate is based on reported income level, not the filer’s age.

-Legally, it shouldn’t matter whether you or your above-65-year-old mother account for the income — just so long as it’s accounted for.
+Legally, it shouldn’t matter whether you or your senior citizen mother account for the income — as long as that income is accounted for.
 Assuming everything else is equal, there doesn’t seem to be any obvious tax fraud occurring.

-Now, legally, you might want to talk to a corporate attorney and a business accountant about how your Etsy business is actually structured.
-There doesn’t seem to be clarity as to what percentage each person “owns” of the business.
+Now, legally, it may be in your best interest to talk to a corporate attorney and a business accountant about how your Etsy business is actually structured.
+There doesn’t seem to be clarity as to what percentage of the business each person “owns,” which could cause some issues.

-(We’re guessing your brother would have 0% ownership of the company…?)
+(On a side note, we’re guessing that your brother would have 0% ownership of the company…?)

-Regardless, getting a legal contract or document to straighten out your structure would probably help clarify your overall income situation.
+Regardless, getting a legal contract or other official document drafted to straighten out your business’ structure would probably help clarify your overall income situation.

-And, even then, there’s not really a legal requirement that a business owner take any income from their business.
+Even then, there’s really no legal requirement that a business owner take any income from their business for themselves.

 So, breathe easy — and tell your brother to butt out!